norton120/pirate_baby/content/posts/replatforming.md

 There are many unspoken motivators for a replatform, and these are the ones to be most aware of and challange the most boldly.

 #### Reign of the New King
 Replatforms often coencide with a change in engineering leadership.
-Just as a new POTUS will fill their cabinet with their trusted people and implement policies that reflect t
+Just as a new POTUS will hand-pick their cabinet and implement policies that reflect their views, a new Director of Engineering or CTO will often populate the engineering team with "their people"
 - signify the reign of a new king
 - language preference among engineers
 - distant mountain syndrome